IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :ShowMuteOptions
 ++++++++++++++++

-Enables muting of the notifications by the users.
+Allows users to mute notifications by showing additional configuration options in the Notifications tab of the account page (see :ref:`account-notifications` in the User Guide).
 By default, this setting is "false" and users cannot mute any notifications (this feature is not shown in the user interface).

 For configuration details, see :ref:`mute-notifications`.